Grille/BeamNG_LevelTemplateCreator/README.md

 BeamNG user data folder that contains settings and mods, path should point to the folder containing the version.txt Can usually be found under User\AppData\Local\BeamNG.drive

+* Packages:
+Must point to the packages folder that comes with the download.

 ## Assets
 If you want to create custom template assets, you’re can mostly use the same file structure as in BeamNG.